Welcome to Gaudi House

-Welcome to Antonio Gaudí a fantastic Casa Milà more communly know as La Pedrera.
+The right name is Casa Millà but, more communly know as La Pedrera one of the most beautiful and different Gaudi houses.
 This wonderfully strange building was constructed between 1906 and 1910 a key time in the history of Barcelona as the city opened up to modernization it was also a period of Art Nouveau was at its peak it is a style of art and architecture which embraces vivid decorative shapes and prefers curves over straight lines.
 The movement spread all over the world even to the strict Catholic and other old-time region.
 One of the movements from figures became the Barcelona base architect Antonio Gaudi, this building is rated as not only the Antonio Gaudi’s most intriguing and spectacular building as a crown jewel the whole Art Nouveau movements, the building was commissioned as a residence by Pedro Milà a wealthy businessman who have been enchanted by one of those these previous buildings, the Casa Batllò.

 Step further this design was so unorthodox that even the local government objected to some aspects of the project, as it did not follow the normal building codes.
-The building was originally named Casa Milà based on the founder of the house but it is more known as “La Pedrera” literary meaning, the nickname was given to the house already during the construction phase when the crown sold the beginning or the strange stone structure all these buildings and completely broke away from the norm of the Eixample district of Barcelona.
+This Gaudi house originally named Casa Milà based on the founder of the house but it is more known as “La Pedrera” literary meaning, the nickname was given to the house already during the construction phase when the crown sold the beginning or the strange stone structure all these buildings and completely broke away from the norm of the Eixample district of Barcelona.

 He used a new and audacious building structure supported by Columns of stone and brick and incorporated steel web instead of relying on load-bearing wall, this gave Gaudi total freedom over the distribution of each floor leaving free to create completely irregular floor pans where even the height of the pillars and ceilings could vary.